COVID-19 Vaccination Policy:

 Date to Begin Screening Applicants:

-Screening of applications will begin on October 31st, 2022, and will continue until the position is filled.
+Screening of applications begins October 14, 2022 and continues until the position is filled.

 A criminal background check is required.
 All campuses are smoke- and tobacco-free campuses.